 Longitudinal gradient and land use index variable

 To account for all sources of background variability in δ15N values, we used a synthetic variable for a site’s location along the longitudinal stream gradient (Maitland & Rahel, 2023).
-Previously percent natural land cover alone was used to compare δ15N values among potential baselines.
-Changes in natural land cover can track inflated δ15N values caused by agriculture and urbanization (Kristensen et al. 2016).
-But agriculture and urbanization are not the only source of background variation in δ15N values, geographic context also drives background variability in δ15N values.
-Our synthetic variable combines seven metrics of environmental conditions at a study site into an index of longitudinal stream position using the Axis 1 site score from a principal component analysis (PCA).
+Previous studies used percent natural land cover alone to compare δ15N values among potential baselines.
+Changes in natural land cover can track inflated δ15N values caused by agriculture and urbanization (Kristensen et al. 2016) but these are not the only sources of background variation in δ15N values.
+Geographic context also drives background variability in δ15N values.
+Our synthetic variable combined seven metrics of environmental conditions at a study site into an index of longitudinal stream position using the Axis 1 site score from a principal component analysis (PCA).
 Input variables to the PCA were elevation (m a.s.l.), stream slope (km/km), distance to North Platte River (km), Strahler stream order, mean August water temperature (℃), upstream drainage area (km2), and stream width (m).
-This longitudinal gradient index (PC1) explained 78% of site-level variation among the 16 study sites and described changes in environmental conditions from upstream, high-elevation, cold-water streams to downstream, low-elevation, warm-water streams.
-Upstream sites were more likely to be surrounded by natural land cover (e.g. forest, grassland, shrubland, and wetland land types (Maitland & Rahel, 2023).
+Water temperature data came from …..The longitudinal gradient index (PC1) explained 78% of site-level variation among the 16 study sites and described changes in environmental conditions from upstream, high-elevation, cold-water streams to downstream, low-elevation, warm-water streams.
+Upstream sites were more likely to be surrounded by natural land cover (e.g. forest, grassland, shrub land, and wetland land types (Maitland & Rahel, 2023).
 In a previous study, PC1 was positively correlated with δ15N values of basal resources and primary consumers (r = -0.32; Maitland & Rahel, 2023), consistent with previous research (Cabana and Rasmussen 1996, Lake et al. 2001, Kristensen et al. 2016).
 We used PC1 score as a measure of local variation in δ15N values for all future analyses.

 Sample collection and preparation

 We sampled basal resources, macroinvertebrates, and fishes during the summer of 2016.
 Basal resources and macroinvertebrates were sampled once in June, July, and August to account for fine-scale temporal variation in δ15N (Jardine et al. 2014), but fishes were only sampled in the last sampling event in August.
 Seston was collected by filtering three replicates of up to 10 L of water onto pre-combusted (550 °C, 4 hours) filters (Whatman GF/F, 47 mm O) in the field using a modified portable drill pump (Kelso and Baker 2016).
 Biofilm was collected by scraping five cobble-sized rocks within the reach.
 Nine replicates of fine benthic organic matter (FBOM) were collected using a food baster by sucking material off the stream bed from randomly selected pools at each site.
 Filamentous algae was collected by hand.
 To collect a representative sample of the macroinvertebrate assemblage, we used a D-framed kick net in a variety of habitats (i.e., riffle, pools, macrophytes, and river margins).
 Macroinvertebrates were kept in filtered stream water for 24 hours to allow for gut clearance, then frozen.
-We collected fish using a backpack electrofishing unit (Smith-Root, Vancouver, WA) to obtain muscle tissue samples for stable istope analysis.
+We collected fish using a backpack electrofishing unit (Smith-Root, Vancouver, WA) to obtain muscle tissue samples for stable isotope analysis.
 To minimize the number of fish euthanized, a muscle plug using a 5-mm biopsy punch was taken from fish greater than 300 mm in length.
 The remaining fish used for stable isotope analysis or stomach content analysis were euthanized with a lethal dose of MS-222, placed on ice and then frozen upon returning to the lab.
 Fish larger than 300 mm in length were returned to the stream.
 Macroinvertebrate and fish samples were then processed in the lab.